Doctrinal Semantics of Directed First-Order Logic: Details for for doctrinal semantics

-\begin{theorem}[Details for the equivalence in \Cref{thm:main_theorem}] We describe more in detail the equivalence in \Cref{thm:main_theorem}.
-We again concentrate on the case of base predicates to highlight the need for the no-dinatural-variance condition, since the rest of the structure is defined in the only possible way. \\ \emph{(${{\Downarrow}\<{\Uparrow}\!=\!{\id}}$).} Suppose we are given a morphism of doctrines $(F,\alpha)$; recall that we construct the component on predicates for the corresponding morphism of theories as by applying it on the base predicate formula.
-In the other direction, we recall that in general the constructed doctrine morphism $(\sem{-},\sem{-}_\varphi)$ sends judgements $\sigma(s \mid t) \prop$ to where $p(\sigma) := p(\sigma)_4 \in \cP(p(\sigma)_1 \mid p(\sigma)_2 \mid p(\sigma)_3)$ for $p(\sigma)_1 := [\Theta'\mid\Delta'\mid\Gamma']$.
 To show that we end up with the original doctrine we need to show that $\alpha$ has the same action on predicates.
 In particular, it suffices to prove it for the base cases (since the rest of the structure is fixed and pertains to the structure of the doctrine).
 Hence, we need to show